kjchalup/coco_segmentation/README.rst

         :alt: Segmentation net architecture.
         :align: center

-First, the network pushes an image through the first 13 convolutional layers of VGG.
+First, the network pushes an image through multiple layers of VGG.
 At layer *pool1*, the image is downsampled from 224x224 to 112x112 pixels.
-At *pool2*, to 56x56 pixels.
 At *pool3*, to 28x28 pixels.
-The receptive field sizes increase until at *pool3* each pixel looks at about a quarter of the original image.
+At *pool5*, to 7x7 pixels.
+The receptive field sizes increase until at *pool7* each pixel looks at most of the original image.

 Darell's work showed that a pixel-to-pixel segmentation can benefit from access to both low-level and high-level information.
-In the *upscale* layers, I use transpose convolutions to upscale each of *pool1*, *pool2* and *pool3* back to 224x224 images:
+In the *upscale* layers, I use transpose convolutions to upscale each of *pool1*, *pool3* and *pool5* back to 224x224 images:

     .. image:: https://github.com/kjchalup/coco_segmentation/blob/master/upscale.png
         :alt: Segmentation net architecture.
         :align: center

-Then, using a trick similar to `Inception`_'s bottleneck layers, I stack all these upscaled feature maps depth-wise and use 1x1 convolutions to reduce the depth in the *vgg_concat* layer.
+Then, using a trick similar to `Inception`_'s bottleneck layers, I stack all these upscaled feature maps depth-wise..
 The output of *vgg_concat* layer is a stack of 224x224 feature maps that have access to low-level, mid-level and high-level VGG features.
 On top of this layer, I put four layers of *batch normalization* followed by *relu* nonlinearity followed by 5x5 convolution:

     .. image:: https://github.com/kjchalup/coco_segmentation/blob/master/convlayers.png
         :alt: Segmentation net architecture.